What is Lambda Alpha?

-If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Richard Sattler (contact information below), write a check for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha-Beta Chapter for submission to the Lambda Alpha National Office.
+If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Meradeth Snow (contact information below), write a check for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha (Beta of Montana chapter), for submission to the Lambda Alpha National Office.

-If you have any questions about the society you can take a look at their new website or contact our chapter president, Lauren Clark, or faculty sponsor, Dr. Richard Sattler, for more information!
+If you have any questions about the society, you can take a look at their new website or contact our chapter president, Lauren Clark, or faculty sponsor, Dr. Meradeth Snow, for more information!